-- Probation (10-15%) - Carriers whose quality is becoming detrimental to the Convoy network.
+- At Risk (10-15%) - Carriers whose quality is becoming detrimental to the Convoy network.
 These carriers still have access to all Convoy shipments, but further decreases in performance may lead to a suspension.

 - Suspension (5-10%) - Carriers who have been suspended or at risk for immediate suspension.
 These carriers have continued poor performance that has led to Convoy restricting access

-Please note, carriers that have not completed more than 10 shipments will not be eligible for Excellent status until their 11 load has been completed.
-With more than 10 completed shipments we are able to determine the carriers quality status more accurately.
+Please note, that carriers that have not completed more than 10 shipments will not be eligible to earn an Excellent rating until their 11th load has been completed.
+With more than 10 completed shipments we are able to determine the carrier's rating more accurately.

 We do not expect perfection from our carriers and understand that issues arise, so scores need not be at 100% -- they only need to stay within a healthy score range.
 We acknowledge that there is a learning curve to our quality standards, therefore new carriers are held to a standard that reflects their length of history with Convoy.
-As carriers continue to take more loads with Convoy that meet quality standards, their performance score also increases, leading to improving status.
-We encourage you to check your scores regularly in the Convoy app under the "Past Jobs" tag or in weekly Scorecard emails.
+As carriers continue to take more loads with Convoy that meet quality standards, their performance score also increases, leading to an improved rating.
+We encourage you to check your scores regularly in the Convoy app under the "Profile" tab or in weekly Scorecard emails.

-If you see anything in your record you disagree with, email email@example.com with a specific shipment number.
+If you see anything in your record you disagree with or if you have questions about Convoy's performance expectations, please email email@example.com.